ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/01_exercises/09_finalproject/README.md

 You have to hand in the final project in your Owncloud file until **September 30st**.
 This is a hard deadline.

-Moreover, submit at least one representative image and a short project description covering the following aspects:
+Moreover, submit at least three representative image and a short project description covering the following aspects:

 * Concept
 * Implementation